MMRita/Automated-EVS-Measurement/README.md

 ## Languages supported

-For now, ten languages are supported with the following language code:
+Ten languages are supported with the following language code:

 `en` → English
 `fr` → French